-The full strategy, along with a statement from the Commissioner and progress reports are available at https://www.northyorkshire-pfcc.gov.uk/women andgirls/ includes the respective chairs and representatives of the Community Safety Partnerships, Domestic Abuse Local Partnerships, Safeguarding Children's Partnerships and the York Safeguarding Adults Board.
-The Board meets twice a year to collectively monitor overall progress against the Strategic Objectives, reviewing outcomes achieved to date and agreeing what we plan to do next to provide greater transparency and accountability on how we are collectively improving the overall safety of woman and girls.
-Underpinning this is the Joint Violence Against Women & Girls Strategy Delivery Group which is made up of representatives from local statutory partners, including members of the NYSAB who have co-produced a detailed Delivery Plan and Action Tracker which sets out which organisations are leading on different workstreams, with SMART outcomes to demonstrate how we intend to achieve our strategic objectives.
+The full strategy, along with a statement from the Commissioner and progress reports are available at Addressing violence against women and girls in North Yorkshire & City of York (northyorkshire-pfcc.gov.uk)

+The Chair of NYSAB sits on the Joint Violence Against Women & Girls Strategic Governance Board which is chaired by Commissioner Zoë Metcalfe and also includes the respective chairs and representatives of the Community Safety Partnerships, Domestic Abuse Local Partnerships, Safeguarding Children's Partnerships and the York Safeguarding Adults Board.
+The Board meets twice a year to collectively monitor overall progress against the Strategic Objectives, reviewing outcomes achieved to date and agreeing what we plan to do next to provide greater transparency and accountability on how we are collectively improving the overall safety of women and girls.
+Underpinning this is the Joint Violence Against Women & Girls Strategy Delivery Group which is made up of representatives from local statutory partners, including members of the NYSAB who have co-produced a detailed Delivery Plan and Action Tracker which sets out which organisations are leading on different workstreams, with SMART Outcomes to demonstrate how we intend to achieve our Strategic Objectives.